 The reserve for losses is relieved as estimated losses are realized.
 To the extent realized losses differ from those previously estimated, Ginnie Mae may elect to increase or decrease its reserve depending on its assessment of risks and losses associated with probable issuer defaults.
-For fiscal year 1998 Ginnie Mae increased its provision for losses for its single-family portfolio to reflect increased risk with respect to recovery of certain losses and expenses associated with issuer defaults.

-At September 30, 1998, the balances of Ginnie Mae managed portfolios were \$478.1 million in single-family, \$0 in multifamily, and \$149 million in manufactured housing, and in fiscal year 1997, \$606.7 million in single-family, \$0 in multifamily and \$220.3 million in manufactured housing.
-As Ginnie Mae's defaulted issuer portfolio decreases, original estimates are compared with actual results over time and the adequacy of the reserve is assessed and if necessary, the reserve is adjusted.
+At September 30, 1999, the balances of Ginnie Mae managed portfolios were \$364 million of single family, \$0 of multifamily, and \$118 million of manufactured housing, and in fiscal year 1998, \$478.1 million of single family, \$0 multifamily and \$149 million of manufactured housing.